AJ-Krienke/AJ-Krienke/README.md

 <p>
-  My first exposure to software was when I was a kid and a friend of mine who knew a little q-basic, made a program that asked for your name, and any name entered would say that person sucked, when he enetered his name, it said that he ruled.
+  My first exposure to software was when I was a kid and a friend of mine who knew a little q-basic, made a program that asked for your name, and any name entered would say that person sucked, when he entered his name, it would say that he ruled.
 </p>
 <p>